SunnyPharma

 Is grapefruit safe to eat while on Biktarvy?

 Yes.
-Grapefruit inhibits CYP3A4, the enzyme that metabolises bictegravir — so the question is reasonable.
+Grapefruit inhibits CYP3A4, the enzyme that metabolizes bictegravir — so the question is reasonable.
 However, no clinically significant grapefruit interaction has been identified for Biktarvy in its prescribing information or in available pharmacokinetic data.
 Grapefruit and grapefruit juice are not restricted on Biktarvy.

 What happens if I accidentally take my calcium supplement at the same time as Biktarvy?